OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/mkdocs-project/docs/dev-env/python.md

 To facilitate Python installations needed by the GeoProcessor, the libraries have been added to the GeoProcessor repository in the
 `resources/installer/win/ssl` folder.
+However (for example for installing venv for the QGIS 3.26.3 Python), it may also be possible to copy `libcrypto-1_1.dll` and `libssl-1_1-x64.dll` from the main `QGIS 3.x\bin` folder to the `QGIS 3.x\apps\Python3x\DLLs` folder, which is where the `_ssl.pyd` file exists.
+Note that other copies of these libraries may exist in that folder (e.g., `libcrypto-1_1.dll` and `libssl-1_1.dll`).
+Use the `diff` command to compare the files to see if they are actually different.
+Sometimes is is necessary to restart the computer because DLL files seem to be cached in memory.

 **Experience has shown that leaving these libraries in the instance can cause a problem running GeoProcessor, resulting in the following error.
 Therefore, remove the libraries once the `pip` tasks are complete.